HamzaKerem/create-template/README.md

 # POSIX sh: production environment template
 sh:sh:default
 ```
+There is no limit on the number of templates that can be used.
 Comments (indicated by `#`) and empty lines are allowed.
+However, no field regardless of whether it is the field of `LANGUAGE`, `EXTENSION`, or `TEMPLATE...` can have any whitespace
+or a colon (`:`) in it.

-2 - Run `./ct.sh -g` or `./ct.sh --generate` to generate the necessary directories for the languages and files for the templates.
+2. Run `./ct.sh -g` or `./ct.sh --generate` to generate the necessary directories for the languages and files for the templates.

-3 (Optional) - Run `tree -a ~/.config/ct` and `cat ~/.config/ct/.ct.info` to better understand what files are created and what templates
+3. (Optional) Run `tree -a ~/.config/ct` and `cat ~/.config/ct/.ct.info` to better understand what files are created and what templates
 are now available to the system.
 After step 2, `./ct.sh --help` will display the contents of `~/.config/ct/.ct.info` in order to remind the
 user what languages and templates are ready to use.

-4 -
+4. Finally modify your template file which can be found under `~/.config/ct/LANGUAGE/TEMPLATE` where `LANGUAGE` is the name of the language
+that the template belongs to and `TEMPLATE` is the name of the template.
+Any modifications made to file will apear when applying the template
+to a new file to work on.

+`$file` is a special string that can be added to template files in order for the result file to search and replace `$file` with the class
+or file name.
+Please skim the contents of the files under `hamza_ct_config/java/` and then create templates of java files such as `./ct.sh
+MyTesterClass.java driver` to better understand the role `$file` plays.

+## Options and Features

+- `-n` or `--no-edit` can be passed in order for `ct.sh` not to open the file for editing once the templates are loaded into the file.
+By default, `$EDITOR`, or `vim` if `$EDITOR` is empty, is used as the text editor to edit the created file.
+This can be found and
+configured under the section `# Configuration Data`.
+- `-m` or `--make-executable` can be passed in order for `ct.sh` to make the file executable once the templates are loaded into the file.
+The file permissions `chmod` uses to make the file executable can be found and configured under the section `# Configuration Data`.
+- `-q` or `--quiet` can be passed in order for `ct.sh` not to display any warning messages.
+This flag does not affect error messages.
+- `-s` or `--no-messages` can be passed in order for `ct.sh` not to display any error messages.
+This flag does not affect warning messages.
+- `-h` or `--help` displays the help menu.
+- `-v` or `--version` displays version information.

+The order of the passed options makes no difference. `ct.sh` currently does not support stacking up short options.
+Please use
+`./ct.sh file.extension -s -q -n -m` instead of `./ct.sh file.extension -sqnm`.

+### LICENSE and AUTHOR

+- `create-template` is free/libre software.
+This program is released under the GPLv3 license, which you can find in the file [LICENSE.txt](
+LICENCE.txt).

+- `create-template` and its documentation is written entirely by Hamza Kerem Mumcu.
+Version 1.1 was released June 21 2021.
+You can reach me
+at hamzamumcu@protonmail.com.

+### TODO

+All contributions are welcome.

+1. Add an append mode.
+Templates should be able to get applied to already existing files, perhaps with a `--append` flag.
+2. Add multiple file extension support.
+For instance, C header files should be recognized as a C file.
+This what it could look like in the
+configuration file: `c:c,h:TEMPLATE...` where `c` and `h` are file extensions.
+file could l